Grounding of the transformer's neutral conductor

 println("Коэффициент замыкания на землю = "*string(round(maximum(v_b_kz)/(110e3*sqrt(2/3)),digits=3)))

-- double the resistance of reactors.
+- Double the resistance of the reactors.

 - RD 34.20.176.
-Guidelines for limiting single-phase short-circuit currents in 110 - 220 kV power grids of power systems" (approved by the Ministry of Energy of the USSR on 10.12.1984) URL: https://meganorm.ru/Data2/1/4294817/4294817287.htm (accessed on 02.12.2024).
+Guidelines for limiting single-phase short-circuit currents in 110 - 220 kV electrical networks of power systems" (approved by the USSR Ministry of Energy on 10.12.1984) URL: https://meganorm.ru/Data2/1/4294817/4294817287.htm (accessed 02.12.2024)

-- STO 34.01-21.1-001-2017.
-Distribution electric networks with voltage 0,4-110 kV.
+- ONE HUNDRED 34.01-21.1-001-2017 .
+Distribution electric networks with a voltage of 0.4-110 kV.
 Requirements for technological design.
-URL: https://www.rosseti.ru/upload/iblock/c59/3yblo2sg3d5w1jd1qzun11h05ypjx66f/СТО%2034.01-21.1-001-2017v2022.pdf (дата обращения 09.12.2024)
+URL: https://www.rosseti.ru/upload/iblock/c59/3yblo2sg3d5w1jd1qzun11h05ypjx66f/СТО 34.01-21.1-001-2017v2022.pdf (accessed 09.12.2024)

-- Order of the Ministry of Energy of the Russian Federation from 15.01.2024 No. 6 "On Approval of Methodological Guidelines for the Technological Design of AC Substations with the Highest Voltage of 35 - 750 kV".
-URL: http://publication.pravo.gov.ru/document/0001202407020008 (date of circulation 09.12.2024)
+01/15/2024 "On Approval of Methodological Guidelines for the Technological Design of alternating current substations with a higher voltage of 35 - 750 kV".
+URL: http://publication.pravo.gov.ru/document/0001202407020008 (accessed 09.12.2024)